 Is the Norfolk Terrier a healthy dog?
-The general health of a Norfolk Terrier should be measured not just by how many years they live, but how often they have health issues during their lives.
+The health of a Norfolk Terrier should be measured not just by how many years they live, but also by how many health issues they've had.
 It is important to know which health conditions your breed is prone to- hip problems, eye problems, bloating, and arthritis are all common dog health problems.

 How much does the Norfolk Terrier drool?

 The Norfolk Terrier does not drool at all.

 Does the Norfolk Terrier have a large prey drive?
 Does the Norfolk Terrier like to chase birds, cats, and other small animals?

 The Norfolk Terrier has average prey drive.
 They will probably enjoy chasing after birds and other small animals at the park, and it may be an issue at the home if you have small animals, but with some training and introduction can usually learn to live with them.

 The Norfolk Terrier is athletic and has average levels of endurance.
 They need a lot of exercise, and can be an exercise partner as long as it's nothing too extreme.

 1 of 4